InseeFrLab/docs.onyxia.sh/admin-doc/readme/kubernetes.md

 # Kubernetes

 First you'll need a Kubernetes cluster.
-If you have one already you can skip and directly go to [the Onyxia instalation section](gitops.md).
+If you have one already you can skip and directly go to [the Onyxia installation section](gitops.md).

 {% tabs %}
 {% tab title="Provisioning a cluster on AWS, GCP or Azure" %}